harrison-hal3sworth/harrison-hal3sworth/README.md

 # Welcome to Harrison's GitHub Profile! :)

 ## About Me
-I am a senior at Bucknell University’s College of Engineering, majoring in Computer Science & Engineering and minoring in Statistics.
-Some relevant courses that I have taken (or will be taking in my final year) are:
+I am a first year graduate student at Binghamton University where I am completing my M.S. in Data Science and Statistics, I am currently undecided on my track/focus but am between the Data Science and Machine Learning focus and the Statistical Analysis focus.
+I am set to complete the program in May 2027.
+I recently graduated with my B.S. in May of 2025 from Bucknell University's School of Engineering where I majored in Computer Science and Enginerring and minored in mathematics.
+Some relevant courses that I have taken (or am set to take) are:

-- **Computer Science** : Data Structures and Algorithms, Software Engineering and Design, Algorithm Design and Analysis, Operating Systems Design, Intro to Data Mining, Machine Learning and Intelligent Systems, Computer Architecture and Organization, Digital System Design
+- **Computer Science** : Data Structures and Algorithms, Software Engineering and Design, Algorithm Design and Analysis, Operating Systems Design, Computer Architecture and Organization, Digital System Design

+- **Data Science** : Intro to Data Mining, Advanced Statistical Learning, Computational Statistics, Data Science with R, Data Mining with Multivariate Analysis, Machine Learning and Intelligent Systems

-- **Mathematics** : Calculus 1 through 3, Statistics, Discrete Mathematics, Linear Algebra, Numerical Analysis, Probability
+- **Mathematics** : Calculus 1 through 3, Statistics for Engineers, Discrete Mathematics, Linear Algebra, Numerical Analysis, Probability, Statistical Modeling with Regression, Computational Linear Algebra

-Set to take Topics in Operations Research or Differential Equations in the Spring

-## Interests
+## Academic Interests
 - **Data Science**: Enthralled by the power behind leveraging data for insights and the world of AI and machine learning models.
 - **Applied Math**: Enthusiastic about using mathematical principles to solve real-world problems.
 - **Software Engineering**: Passionate about designing and developing software solutions for corporate clients and consumers alike.
 - **Quantum Mechanics and Computing**: Fascinated by the potential of quantum technologies and their applications in an everevolving field that is just waiting to be brought to the mainstream.
-- **Hardware Engineering**: Interested in the synergy and integration of software and hardware systems.

 ## Relevant Technical Skills
     - Python, Java, C
     - Algorithms, advanced data structures, low-level and assembly, Anaconda Framework, HDL
     - MATLAB and R
+    - Modeling with Pytorch and Tensorflow
     - Verilog, analog and digital circuit analysis, logic gates
-    - Excel pivot tables
+    - Microsoft Suite Applications (Excel, Word, Powerpoint)
     - Scrum and Agile

 ## Projects and Work Experience